 Typically, counselors work within a rigid program structure as determined by their employer.
 These programs are often implemented by facility managers and chiefs of staff.
 For example, the twelve step program may be used to treat alcohol addiction at a particular hospital or treatment facility where a counselor is employed.

-Counselors seek to find what triggers a patient's behavior and to help them eliminate such triggers from their life.
-They take detailed notes, which helps them to form a better understanding of a patient's unique situation.
+Counselors seek to find what triggers an addict's behaviour in order to help them eliminate such triggers from their life.
+They take detailed notes which helps to form a better understanding of each person's unique situation.
 They ask appropriate questions and offer advice as to which approach is best for treating a particular problem.
 Counselors are trained to recognize attitudinal barriers which may inhibit a person's ability to successfully overcome their addiction.
 They then work to help patients remove those barriers.

 Drug & abuse counselors also teach patients how to best prevent a relapse.
-They do this by developing a strategy to help patients manage their problem in the best way possible.
-Helping them to understand the signs and symptoms of their addictive behavior can often prevent a patient from experiencing a total relapse.
-Ultimately, the goal is to find a course of treatment which will enable a person to finally break free of a destructive pattern and get on with their life.
+They do this by developing a strategy to help patients manage their problems in the best way possible.
+Helping them to understand the signs and symptoms of their addictive behaviour can often prevent an addict from experiencing a total relapse.
+Ultimately, the goal is to find a course of treatment which will enable a person to finally break free from a destructive pattern and get on with their life.

 Counselors also work to increase awareness of drug problems.
 This often involves writing articles for local newspapers, magazines or blogs, as well as speaking to community groups.
 Conducting drug education workshops and community outreach programs help to provide information to those who may be reluctant about seeking treatment.

 To be a successful drug & alcohol counselor, you must possess a great deal of empathy for those whom you are trying to help.
 This is a job where you will be trying to save lives.
 The majority of people addicted to alcohol or drugs also have mental and behavioural problems which need to be addressed.
 This can often make effective treatment all the more difficult.